yizhak-lab-ccg/scXpand/docs/output_format.rst

    * - ``best_model_info.json``
      - Configuration and metrics of best performing model

-Autoencoder-Specific Files
+Autoencoder and MLP-Specific Files
 --------------------------

-Only autoencoder models create checkpoint files for training resumption:
+Only the autoencoder anf the MLP models create checkpoint files for training resumption:

 .. list-table::
    :header-rows: 1